How To Watch Indiana Pacers-Orlando Magic, Lineups, Injury Report, Betting Lines & More

 Radio: 1070 The Fan (Pacers), FM 96.9 The Game/AM 740 WYGM (Magic)

-Aaron Nesmith had 14 points in his second game since returning from injury, while Pascal Siakam continued his strong season by leading the way with 23 points but will likely be looking to do a better job on the boards against the Magic after finishing with just four in Houston.

-Aside from Black’s brilliance of late, Orlando is enthused about backup center Goga Bitadze’s return to action.
+The Indiana Pacers (6-29) visit the Orlando Magic (19-16) for the second time this week and the second of three meetings this season.
+Both teams have had a tough time staying healthy, but the Magic had managed to hold the Southeast Division lead for most of the last month before being passed by Miami on Jan.
+1. The teams have identical records entering Sunday’s action.

-Orlando and Indiana will square off again in Central Florida on Jan.
-4 as one of only two road games the Pacers will play prior to going on a five-game swing from Jan.
+Indiana is 4-17 against Eastern Conference foes but looking to get on track in a friendly stretch since this will be one of only two road games the Pacers will play over the next few weeks prior to going on a five-game swing from Jan.
 17-26.
-That contest will be the Magic’s first home date of 2026 and the only one until hosting the 76ers on Jan.
-9.

-This is the only time these teams will play at Gainbridge Fieldhouse this season.
-They’ll conclude their run-ins on March 23 in Orlando.
-The Magic have won five of seven over the Pacers and have claimed the series in three of the last four seasons.
-They’ve won three of the last four in Indy, including the last encounter between these teams, a 129-115 rout on April 11 in a game where both teams rested most regulars.
-Trevelin Queen, now playing in China, led the way with 25 points, while Black added 21 points, six rebounds and seven assists.
-Bennedict Mathurin led the Pacers with 20 points.

 Betting Lines (via DraftKings)